 Services are defined as those actions or efforts which either pacifically combat or minimize the drug addiction problem of the Philippines, or mitigate losses caused by the bloody campaign against illegal drugs.
 The services are categorized into the following:

-1. Awareness Raising & Education – These are efforts to produce outputs, conduct campaigns, or any other means which aim to let more people be more informed or conscious about their human rights.
-These also include efforts which raise awareness about the current societal issues such as the extrajudicial killings in the country.
+1. Awareness Raising & Education – These are efforts to produce outputs, conduct campaigns, or any other means which aim to raise awareness about human rights, including current societal issues such as the extrajudicial killings in the country.

-3. Drug Awareness, Rehabilitation & Counseling – These are efforts to rehabilitate drug surrenderers.
-These include medical, faith-based and community-based drug rehabilitation efforts.
+3. Drug Awareness, Rehabilitation & Counseling – These are efforts to rehabilitate drug surrenderees.
+These include medical, faith-based, and community-based drug rehabilitation efforts.
 Efforts to raise awareness and educate on the ill effects of illegal drugs are also included.

-4. Financial & Burial support – These are financial aid given to drug surrenderers and families of victims of the bloody drug campaign which are in the form of donating money, providing jobs, giving skills training and education, and other livelihood opportunities.
+4. Financial & Burial Support – These are financial aid given to drug surrenderees and families of victims of the “war on drugs”.
+Support are in the form of monetary donations, job opportunities, skills training and education, and other livelihood opportunities.

-5. Forensic Services – These are efforts to investigate and examine the killings under the campaign against drugs.
-These include organizations which are capable of conducting autopsies to help further investigate cases of killings under the “war on drugs”
+5. Forensic Services – These are efforts to investigate and examine the crimes recorded under the illegal drug campaign.
+Organizations included here are able to conduct autopsies to help find evidence in cases of killings under the “war on drugs”.

-6. Legal Support – These are efforts to provide legal services for families of victims or surviving victims in the campaign against illegal drugs.
+6. Legal Support – These are efforts to provide legal support for families of victims or surviving victims in the campaign against illegal drugs.